 Thorns has a mixed archaeological heritage both in terms of chronology and features, but no archaeological survey or investigation of the site has been carried out, and thus our understanding of the site’s development and eventual abandonment is limited.

-The project aims to investigate the hamlet and explain Thorns and its wider context to the public by undertaking a comprehensive survey of the settlement possibly leading to targeted archaeological excavation.
-The remains of the ruined house and adjoining privy will be consolidated to prevent further decay.
+The project aim was to investigate the hamlet and explain Thorns and its wider context to the public by undertaking a comprehensive survey of the settlement possibly leading to targeted archaeological excavation.
+The remains of the ruined house and adjoining privy have been consolidated to prevent further decay.

 video thanks to TWOSEVEVENMEDIA